 This is known as the Kona Coffee Belt.
-It’s about 30 miles long and 2 miles wide and lies along the western slopes of the Mauna Loa and Hualalai volcanoes, between 500’ and 3,200’ elevation.
+It’s about 48 km long and 3.2 km wide and lies along the western slopes of the Mauna Loa and Hualalai volcanoes, between 150 and 975 metres in elevation.
 Within this region are hundreds of separate coffee farms, most small and family-owned.

-The elevation, rich volcanic soil, and favorable climate combine to make the Kona coffee belt ideal for growing top-quality coffee beans.
+The elevation, rich volcanic soil, and favourable climate combine to make the Kona coffee belt ideal for growing top-quality coffee beans.

 Just the Right Climate

 Coffee trees are very particular.
 They thrive in a climate that is neither too cool nor too warm, neither too sunny nor too cloudy.
 Kona is blessed with just these conditions (2).
 Most days offer sunny mornings, dark afternoons, and mild overnight temperatures with little wind.

 In Kona, we have weather that’s both cool enough and warm enough